Code of Ethics

 ii) The permanent identification number (i.e. microchip or tattoo) appears on the x-ray, placed there by the veterinary surgeon at the time the x-ray is taken

 *BVA British Veterinary Association ISDS International Sheepdog Society

-28. Will co-operate with other breeders, especially, but also with clubs and veterinary bodies, in an effort too eradicate hereditary defects.
+28) Will co-operate with other breeders, especially, but also with clubs and veterinary bodies, in an effort to eradicate hereditary defects.

-30. Will understand that it is recommended that all breeders initially apply all Kennel Clu endorsements to their stock and inform the purchasers to that effect in accordance with Kennel
+30) Will understand that it is recommended that all breeders initially apply all Kennel Club endorsements to their stock and inform the purchasers to that effect in accordance with Kennel Club guidelines.

 Breach of these provisions may result in expulsion from club membership, and/or disciplinary action by the Kennel Club and/or reporting to the relevant authorities for legal action, as appropriate.